 'Mad Men' Star Elisabeth Moss Is Must-See Sexy In Page Six Magazine

-The actress opens up about her short-lived marriage to Fred Armisen and her new single life, her saucy new look, and what it's like playing a feminist.
+The actress opens up about her short-lived marriage to Fred Armisen, being single, her saucy new look, and what it's like playing a feminist.

 About her biting remarks, she adds: "I’m probably gonna get a slap on the wrist.
 But I’ve just been such a good girl.
 And sometimes you just want to be a bad girl for a minute."